-The workplace has long been central to the goal of fully including people of all backgrounds into our society.
-Although federal laws protect employees from discrimination in the workplace on the basis of race, national origin, sex, religion, disability, pregnancy and age, employers are often the leaders in putting policies in place that create a welcoming and inclusive environment that embraces a multi-faceted and diverse workforce.
+Federal laws protect employees from discrimination in the workplace on the basis of race, national origin, sex, religion, disability, pregnancy and age.
+Employers, however, often lead in advancing policies that create a welcoming and inclusive environment that embraces a multi-faceted and diverse workforce.

 Outlook: With President Obama's executive order already extending such protections to federal contractors, supporters of legislative efforts to ban discrimination on the basis of sexual orientation and gender identity have turned to broader legislation that would prohibit discrimination in employment, housing, banking and a number of other areas.
 This legislation will be reintroduced in the 115th Congress and will likely face opposition in the Republican-controlled House of Representatives.
 Whether sexual orientation discrimination is recognized as a sex discrimination claim under Title VII is likely to continue to play out in the courts.
 In addition, as the EEOC is restructured with Trump appointees as the existing Commissioners' terms expire, the Commission's priorities and interpretations may change.